 4.3.1.
-A resilient and sustainable life for all and the planet

-Climate change and the green transition necessary to achieve carbon neutrality are exacerbating existing inequalities and injustices.
-For instance, the higher prices for basic needs (homes, food and mobility) have made our lives unsustainable overall.
-Moreover, people and communities, especially those living in poverty, should not bear entirely the costs for the transition and should be able to be economically resilient to be able to cope with disasters (e.g. floods) while going through the green transition.
+A resilient and sustainable life for all and the planet costs for the transition and should be able to be economically resilient to be able to cope with disasters (e.g. floods) while going through the green transition.
 Wealthier people must pay a higher share of the costs borne by those who are disproportionately affected.
-The Social Climate Fund201 proposed by the European Commission in its Fit for 55 Package202 is recognition of the need to compensate people with low socio-economic status.
-However, it only aims at temporary support and does not tackle the root causes of inequalities203.
+The Social Climate Fund proposed by the European Commission in its Fit for 55 Package is recognition of the need to compensate people with low socio-economic status.
+However, it only aims at temporary support and does not tackle the root causes of inequalities.